Tuesday, January 17, 2017

 Frogs love water, right?

-Getting through any of the towers will never be easy thanks to a barrage of unusual nasties to either shoot or avoid - and one that flies by to conveniently get in your way.
-Access to the top will involve careful strategy because your route is broken thus forcing you to use opposite sides of the tower depending on where you are.
-Always consider the option of using these tunnels to quickly nip through, they might come in handy to avoid those flying obstacles!!
+Getting through any of the towers will never be easy, thanks to a barrage of unusual nasties to either shoot or avoid.
+Access to the top will involve careful strategy because your route is broken, thus forcing you to use opposite sides of the tower depending on where you are.
+Always consider the option of using these tunnels to quickly nip through - they might come in handy to avoid those flying obstacles!!

-Nebulus may sound easy but, it's actually very challenging and a brisk time limit allows little room for error.
-Bumping into an enemy will drop you down to the previous ledge, which is fantastic because that doesn't necessarily mean a frustrating loss of life, nor will it impede your momentum as you pick yourself up to try that part of the tower all over again.
-However, if there isn't a ledge to land on, you might fall even further down thus requiring lots of hefty backtracking.
+Nebulus may sound easy, but it's actually very challenging, and a brisk time limit allows little room for error.
+Bumping into an enemy will drop you down to the previous ledge.
+That's rather good, as it doesn't necessarily mean a frustrating loss of life, nor will it impede your momentum to try that part of the tower again.
+However, if there isn't a ledge to land on, you might fall even further, thus requiring hefty backtracking.

-Falling further still (and into the water) is strangely fatal for this froggy - the only frog ever to have existed who can't handle the deep waters.
+Of course, falling further still (and into the water) is strangely fatal for this froggy.
 Yup, that means we lose a life!
 Also interesting is a bonus game featured between the levels - this has Pogo travelling to his next tower via a nice horizontal scrolling level.
 It's a shooter with lots of Psygnosis-busting smooth parallax scrolling!
 It should have been longer because I really enjoyed it a bunch (best viewed on a real ST).

 Right then, you guessed it!
 Yep, it's time for another cool screenshot...